Northern Territory

 Map of Northern Territory

-For more on Northern Territory Map https://www.britannica.com/place/Northern-Territory
+For more on the Northern Territory Map https://www.britannica.com/place/Northern-Territory

 Coat of Arms for Northern Territory

 Coat of arms of the Northern TerritoryThe coat of arms of the Northern Territory is the official heraldic symbol representing the Australian territory.
 They were officially granted by royal warrant of Queen Elizabeth II on 11 September 1978.
-The arms, uniquely in Australia, incorporate all of the territory’s floral, animal and bird emblems: the Sturt’s desert rose, red kangaroo and wedge-tailed eagle.
+The arms, uniquely in Australia, incorporate the territory’s floral, animal and bird emblems: the Sturt’s desert rose, red kangaroo and wedge-tailed eagle.

 For more on the Northern Territory Coat of Arms https://en.wikipedia.org/wiki/Coat_of_arms_of_the_Northern_Territory